They leave us, on dancing feet, with a new dress and hope for the future.

-Dr Catherine Hamlin has dedicated nearly 60 years of her life to restoring the lives and dignity of over 50,000 women.
-She has always believed that treating a fistula patient isn’t just treating a hole in the bladder but rather the whole patient.
+Dr Catherine Hamlin dedicated over 60 years of her life to restoring the lives and dignity of over 60,000 Ethiopian women with fistula.
+She always believed that treating a fistula patient isn’t just treating a hole in the bladder, but rather the whole patient.

 Brave and beautiful wraps

-Last year 607 patients completed skills training and handicraft education.
+Last year, 673 women completed skills training and handicraft education at Hamlin Fistula Ethiopia.
 One of the products made by patients are beautiful chunky-knit wraps, knitted from raw Ethiopian cotton.

 You can purchase a patient-made wrap at The Hamlin Shop, and support both the patient who made it and the work of Hamlin Fistula Ethiopia!

 Juniper Café at Desta Mender

 Surrounded by the beautiful gardens of Desta Mender, the Juniper Café is the ideal place to escape for coffee or lunch.
 It is a not-for-profit café and hospitality training program for recovering patients.

 100% of the profits support the Rehabilitation and Reintegration program and the Hamlin Gift Shop in Juniper Café showcases crafts made by these women.